Michigan Auto Law attorney quoted in Michigan Lawyers Weekly story updating HB 4612 No Fault legislation

 For now, it appears that HB 4612 is on hold and, at least in its current version, likely to die.
-Michigan Lawyers Weekly interviewed attorney David Christensen of Michigan Auto Law on the latest on the No Fault Reform efforts.
-Dave is the current chair of the Michigan Association for Justice No Fault Auto Insurance Committee.
+Michigan Lawyers Weekly interviewed Michigan Auto Law on the latest on the No Fault Reform efforts.

 According to the Michigan Lawyers Weekly story, Republicans pushing the insurance industry agenda are far short of the votes they need to pass the bill before recess, so HB 4612 hasn’t come to a full vote.